June 30, 2023 | July 8, 2023

 From the very beginning, "fantastic cinema" was closely associated with technology.
 Thanks to special effects, filmmakers were able to give form to their imaginary worlds.
 Today, developments in computer technology produce extraordinary results in the creation and manipulation of images.
 To take the measure of these recent technologies, the festival not only presents a selection of films created with digital imagery, but also organizes a symposium bringing together designers, scientists and industrialists.
 Screenings, meetings, workshops and demonstrations give experts and laymen a unique opportunity to discover the latest artistic and technological innovations in the field of digital images.

-Go to Neuchâtel International Fantastic Film Festival official site
+Watch the Neuchâtel International Fantastic Film Festival special